English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Experiments and Results

 Incorporating MLM during intermediate-task training shows no clear trend.
-It reduces negative transfer, as seen in the cases of CommonsenseQA and QQP, but it also tends to reduce positive transfer, for instance as seen with intermediate-training on SQuAD.
-Both TyDiQA and PAWS-X see a small improvement from incorporating multilingual MLM training--in particular, every combination of intermediate tasks and MLM has strictly positive transfer to TyDiQA with an improvement of at least 2 points.
-The multi-task intermediate-training transfer results are on par with the average of the single intermediate-task transfer results, showing no clear benefit from using the additional tasks.
+It reduces negative transfer, as seen in the cases of CommonsenseQA and QQP, but it also tends to somewhat reduce positive transfer.
+The reductions in positive transfer are particularly significant for the BUCC and Tatoeba tasks, although the impact on TyDiQA is more mixed.
+On balance, we do not see that incorporating MLM improves transfer performance.

 \paragraph{XTREME Benchmark Results}